RosettaCommons/demos/tutorials/minimization.md

 | fa_dun		| 215.208		| 91.005		|
 | p_aa_pp		| -3.773		| -12.833		|

-Many score terms have gone down in energy (which is good!).
+Most of the score terms have gone down in value (which is good!).
 But how has the minimization affected the structure?
 Open the `3hon_0001.pdb` to see what has changed:

 [picture]

 The minimized structure has moved out of alignment with the native structure, so first let's align the two structures.
-If you are using PyMOL, type `align 3hon_0001, 3hon` and hit `enter`.
+If you are using PyMOL, type `align 3hon_0001, 3hon` and hit `Enter`.

 [picture]

-Notice that the last nine residues of the loop region have moved quite significantly, and that most of the minimized rotamers are not in they native conformations.
+Now that the structure are aligned, notice that the last nine residues of the loop region have moved quite significantly.
+Furthermore, most of the minimized rotamers are no longer in their native conformations.

+In some cases, it may be undesirable to allow large movements in the starting conformation.
+To this end, we can use minimization with constraints to minimize our input structure, while movements in certain atoms will be penalized by the score function.

+## How-To: Minimization with Constraints

+For this walk-through, we will use the same crystal structure as before, 3hon.pdb.

 ######Notes